Houston Housing Market

 Houston's most walkable inner-loop neighbourhoods punch above their weight for a car-centric city.
 Montrose is the urban standout — dense with independent restaurants, art galleries, and a mix of restored mid-century bungalows and newer townhomes, with prices in the $450K–$700K range for detached housing.
 The Heights (Houston Heights) delivers a more residential version of the same appeal: wide sidewalks, a hike-and-bike trail along White Oak Bayou, Craftsman bungalows on tree-lined streets, and the most consistent appreciation story among Houston inner-loop ZIP codes.
 Midtown and EaDo (East Downtown) are the condo and lock-and-leave plays for buyers prioritising proximity to Downtown and the Medical Center over yard space.

 Flood risk is the unavoidable variable in Houston neighbourhood selection — buyers should run FEMA flood zone maps and claim history for any address before proceeding.
-The value plays: Oak Forest and Garden Oaks for inner-loop SFH under the Heights price point, Pearland (Brazoria County) for suburban affordability with solid schools south of the loop, and Acres Homes for investors seeking the highest gross yield among inner-city Houston ZIP codes.
+The value plays: Oak Forest and Garden Oaks for inner-loop SFH under the Heights price point, Pearland (Brazoria County) for suburban affordability with solid schools south of the loop, and Acres Homes for investors seeking the highest gross yield among close-in Houston ZIP codes.

 Common questions about the Houston housing market